-Section 19: Standards for areas of special flood hazard (AE zones) with established base flood elevations without designated floodways.
+Sec.
+10-64.
+Standards for areas of special flood hazard (AE zones) with established base flood elevations without designated floodways.

-- A. Located within the areas of special flood hazard established in Section 7, where streams with base flood elevations are provided but no floodways have been designated, (AE zones) the following provisions apply: - 1.
-No encroachments, including fill material, new structures or substantial improvements shall be located within areas of special flood hazard, unless certification by a registered professional engineer is provided demonstrating that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community.
-The engineering certification should be supported by technical data that conforms to standard hydraulic engineering principles. - 2.
-New construction or substantial improvements of buildings shall be elevated or floodproofed to elevations established in accordance with Section 16 and 17.
+Located within the areas of special flood hazard established in section 10-37, where streams with base flood elevations are provided but no floodways have been designated, (AE zones) the following provisions apply:

+- (1) No encroachments, including fill material, new structures or substantial improvements shall be located within areas of special flood hazard, unless certification by a registered professional engineer is provided demonstrating that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community.
+The engineering certification should be supported by technical data that conforms to standard hydraulic engineering principles. - (2) New construction or substantial improvements of buildings shall be elevated or floodproofed to elevations established in accordance with section 10-61 and section 10-62.

-Section 20: Standards for areas of shallow flooding (AO zones).
+Sec.
+10-65.
+Standards for areas of shallow flooding (AO zones).

-- A. Areas of special flood hazard established in Section 7, may include designated AO zones, shallow flooding areas.
+(a) Areas of special flood hazard established in section 10-37, may include designated AO zones, shallow flooding areas.
 These areas have base flood depths of one to three feet above ground, with no clearly defined channel.
-The following provisions apply: - 1.
-All new construction and substantial improvements of residential and nonresidential structures shall have the lowest floor, including basement, elevated to one (1) foot above the flood depth number specified on the flood insurance rate map (FIRM), above the highest adjacent grade.
-If no flood depth number is specified, the lowest floor, including basement, shall be elevated at least one (1) foot above the highest adjacent grade.
-Openings sufficient to facilitate the unimpeded movements of floodwaters shall be provided in accordance with standards of Section 16(4), elevated buildings.
+The following provisions apply:

+- (1) All new construction and substantial improvements of residential and nonresidential structures shall have the lowest floor, including basement, elevated to one foot above the flood depth number specified on the flood insurance rate map (FIRM), above the highest adjacent grade.
+If no flood depth number is specified, the lowest floor, including basement, shall be elevated at least one foot above the highest adjacent grade.
+Openings sufficient to facilitate the unimpeded movements of floodwaters shall be provided in accordance with standards of section 10-61(a)(4), elevated buildings.
 The floodplain manager shall require certification of the lowest floor elevation level and the record shall become a permanent part of the permit file.

-- 2. New construction or the substantial improvement of a nonresidential structure may be floodproofed in lieu of elevation.
-The structure, together with attendant utility and sanitary facilities, must be designed to be watertight to the specified FIRM flood level plus one (1) foot above highest adjacent grade, with walls substantially impermeable to the passage of water, and structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effect of buoyancy.
-A registered professional engineer or architect shall certify that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions in this section and shall provide such certification to the official as set forth in this subsection and as required in Section 14. - 3.
-Drainage paths shall be provided to guide floodwater around and away from any proposed structure.
+The floodplain manager shall certify the lowest floor elevation level and the record shall become a permanent part of the permit file. - (2) New construction or the substantial improvement of a nonresidential structure may be floodproofed in lieu of elevation.
+The structure, together with attendant utility and sanitary facilities, must be designed to be watertight to the specified FIRM flood level plus one foot above highest adjacent grade, with walls substantially impermeable to the passage of water, and structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effect of buoyancy.
+A registered professional engineer or architect shall certify that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions in this section and shall provide such certification to the official as set forth in this subsection and as required in section 10-52.

+(3) Drainage paths shall be provided to guide floodwater around and away from any proposed structure.

-Section 21: Coastal high hazard areas (V zones).
+Sec.
+10-66.
+Coastal high hazard areas (V zones).